chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **We pass for what we are.
+> **"We pass for what we are.
 Character teaches above our wills.
 Men imagine that they communicate their virtue or vice only by overt actions, and do not see that virtue or vice emit a breath every moment. ...
 Your genuine action will explain itself, and will explain your other genuine actions.
 Your conformity explains nothing.
 Act singly, and what you have already done singly will justify you now.
-Greatness appeals to the future.**
+Greatness appeals to the future."**

 Virtue and vice are not a choice, but rather a fundament of one's character.
 Whether one has virtue or vice is dependent on their character, and it is through their character that they act.
 That is, their genuine actions reveal their character, and subsequently, their virtue and vice.
 This is the principle behind the saying, "Actions speak louder than words," because words can be manipulated, whereas one's actions come directly from their character.
 Someone who has self-reliance is noticeably different from others in their actions.

 ***

-> **\[t\]hat a true man belongs to no other time or place, but is the centre of things.
+> **"\[t\]hat a true man belongs to no other time or place, but is the centre of things.
 Where he is, there is nature.
 He measures you, and all men, and all events. ...
 The man must be so much, that he must make all circumstances indifferent.
 Every true man is a cause, a country, and an age; requires infinite spaces and numbers and time fully to accomplish his design; and posterity seem to follow his steps as a train of clients. ...
 A man Caesar is born, and for ages after we have a Roman Empire.
 Christ is born, and millions of minds so grow and cleave to his genius, that he is confounded with virtue and the possible of man.
-An institution is the lengthened shadow of one man; ... all history resolves itself very easily into the biography of a few stout and earnest persons.**
+An institution is the lengthened shadow of one man; ... all history resolves itself very easily into the biography of a few stout and earnest persons."**

 Someone with self-reliance and authenticity is the mover of the world; all those who are great have had those two characteristics, be from the ancient world such as Caesar and Jesus or the modern world with Martin Luther King and Steve Jobs.
 To say that "where he is, there is nature," is to say that the self-reliant and authentic person is the ultimate form of a natural human being.
 I think that is true.